-Dating while living with HIV requires complete honesty about an issue that can be hard to talk about.
+Dating while living with HIV requires honesty about a medical condition that can be hard to talk about and one that many may not fully understand.
 It also requires a certain level of disclosure before any sexual act.

-Fortunately, there are several resources dedicated to helping HIV-positive individuals find their perfect match.
-Click through the slideshow for a rundown on some of the top HIV dating sites.
+Fortunately, there are several resources dedicated to helping HIV-positive individuals find love while maintaining their privacy.

-Poz.com is dedicated to helping HIV-positive individuals.
 In addition to offering community forums, mentoring, and medical information, Poz.com also has its own dating community.